 Or, you may encounter a behavioral issue that you’re ill-equipped to handle or can’t seem to remedy.
-In those instances, it is wise to avail yourself of the services of a well-educated and experienced trainer, and especially if your dog is showing reactive or aggressive behavior.
+In those instances, it is wise to avail yourself of the services of a well-educated and experienced trainer, especially if your dog is showing reactive or aggressive behavior.

-At the minimum, owners, when possible, should enroll themselves and their dog in an obedience class to learn basic commands.
+At the minimum, owners, when possible, should enroll themselves and their dogs in an obedience class to learn basic commands.
 Barring that option, the owner should take it upon themselves to learn basic obedience via reputable reward-based instruction either by streaming or book.

 What Should I Look for in a Trainer for My Golden Retriever?

 Ask lots of questions.
 Be a detective.
 You want a trainer that employs positive training methods only.
 Ask how they deal with undesirable behaviors.
 Do they use leash corrections, alpha-rolls, or choke chains, who do they respect as dog trainers?
 Do they have references and past students you can speak with?
 And anything else you can think of to ask to ensure you feel comfortable.